shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 Many users shared their feedback that kubeEdge edge nodes do not have good debugging and diagnostic methods, which may prevent people from trying kubeEdge.
 There should be a simple and clear way to help operation and maintenance personnel to ensure the stable operation of kubeEdge, so that users can focus more on using it immediately.

+#### Goal

+- Alpha

+Collect the full amount of information related to kubeedge in the current environment, and provide it to O&M personnel to locate and solve difficult problems.
+- Beta

+1. Diagnose specific fault scenarios in an all-round way and locate the cause of the fault.
+2. Check whether the system specific items meet the requirements of edgecore installation and operation.

 # Proposal

 KubeEdge should have simple commands to debug and troubleshoot edge components.